-Mama June To Compete On Dancing With The Stars?
-Newly-Slimmed June Shannon Has A Dance Partner In Mind
+Mama June To Compete On ‘Dancing With The Stars’?
+Newly Slimmed June Shannon Has A Dance Partner In Mind

 — Eat This, Not That! (@EatThisNotThat) April 30, 2017

-That all changed as June underwent weight-loss surgery, and followed it up with an intensive after-care regime that included a physical therapist, a nutritionist, and follow-up with her doctors.
+That all changed as June underwent weight-loss surgery, and followed it up with an intensive after-care regimen that included a physical therapist, a nutritionist, and follow-up with her doctors.
 The entire thing was documented on the hugely popular WEtv show Mama June: From Not To Hot.

-No wearing a Size 4 and having even gotten at least two of her daughters thinking about healthy weight, June is considering something that wouldn’t have possible just a few months ago.
+Now wearing a Size 4 and having even gotten at least two of her daughters thinking about healthy weight, June is considering something that wouldn’t have been possible just a few months ago.

 “Obviously, in the past it would never have been even a slight possibly, but now she’s lost all that weight and she’s on a grueling workout regime, she’s in tip top shape.
 June’s manager has put out feelers to the show’s producers and she seems to be getting pretty positive feedback.”